-Louis torches his plantation and moves to New Orleans with Lestat, where his hopelessly immortal life takes on a new meaning with the arrival of the cherubic waif, Claudia (Kirsten Dunst), who turns out to be deadlier than the vicious Lestat.
+Louis torches his plantation and moves to New Orleans with Lestat, where his hopelessly immortal life takes on a new meaning with the arrival of the cherubic waif, Claudia (an 11-year-old Kirsten Dunst), who turns out to be deadlier than the vicious Lestat.

 Thus begins a bizarre saga of blood, bodies and bordellos that gets more intriguing when the scene changes to Paris, where orgiastic proceedings at the Theatre des Vampires, led by the irresistibly charismatic Armand (Antonio Banderas), add a new twist to the tale.